123Sanpei/PortfolioProjects/Excel/Purchased Bikes/README.md

 The target variable was always the count of "Purchased Bike", except on the first pivot table where it was the average income with "Purchased Bike" being the legend.

--Created a dashboard with charts created from the pivot tables.
+- Created a dashboard with charts created from the pivot tables.

--Added four slicers using the columns "Marital Status", "Region", "Education", "Occupation" to provide an interactive experience for the user.
+- Added four slicers using the columns "Marital Status", "Region", "Education", "Occupation" to provide an interactive experience for the user.

 ## Files